 Aniridia may be caused by mutations in the PAX6 gene and is inherited in an autosomal dominant pattern.

 - Genetics Home Reference (GHR) contains information on Aniridia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Aniridia.
 Click on the link to go to OMIM and review these resources.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Aniridia.
 Click on the link to view a sample search on this topic.